 Gideon wants a sign concerning this and, like Abraham, he must understand with whom he is talking to when...

-"The other side" and passing over is mentioned in relationship to the battle and the small tribes pursuit of the enemies who fled there.
+"The other side" and passing over is mentioned in relation to the battle and the small tribe's pursuit of the enemies who fled there.
 (7:25, 8:4)

 Sodom Gomorrah and Lot Again